-We had accounts receivable of \$2.0 billion and \$2.9 billion as of March 31, 2020 and December 31, 2019, respectively.
-We also had allowance for credit losses related to accounts receivables and other insignificant financing receivables of \$56.1 million (including the \$11.1 million cumulative transition adjustment to retained earnings related to the implementation of ASU 2016-13) and \$35.5 million, as of March 31, 2020 and December 31, 2019, respectively.
-Changes to the expected credit loss provision during the three months ended March 31, 2020 include global economic outlook considerations as a result of the Company's assessment of reasonable and supportable forward-looking information.
-Based on an aging analysis at March 31, 2020, 96% of our net accounts receivable were outstanding less than 60 days.
+We had accounts receivable of \$1.4 billion and \$2.9 billion as of June 30, 2020 and December 31, 2019, respectively.
+We also had an allowance for credit losses related to accounts receivables and other insignificant financing receivables of \$48.6 million (including the \$11.1 million cumulative transition adjustment to retained earnings related to the implementation of ASU 2016-13) and \$35.5 million, as of June 30, 2020 and December 31, 2019, respectively.
+Changes to the expected credit loss provision during the six months ended June 30, 2020 include global economic outlook considerations as a result of the Company's assessment of reasonable and supportable forward-looking information including the expected overall impact of the pandemic mainly to the aviation segment.
+Write-off of uncollectible receivables during the six months ended June 30, 2020 resulted from negative impacts of the pandemic combined with pre-existing financial difficulties experienced by certain customers.
+Based on an aging analysis as of June 30, 2020, 91% of our net accounts receivable were outstanding less than 60 days.